CommanderXA/locus3d/README.md

 ## What is it?

-This project was developed during HackNU.\
+This project was developed during **HackNU**.\
 The task was provided by Google.

-## The problem
+## The task

-The task requires to work with Google Maps, more preciesly with Google Maps JS API and WebGL.
+The task requires to work with Google Maps, more precisely with Google Maps JS API and WebGL.

 ## Setup